Rita Ora ‘Feared For Her Life’ During Legal Dispute With Former Record Label

-Legal battles are rarely ever a walk in the park, but Rita Ora has admitted that she thought her life was over when she was locked in a dispute with her former record label, according to a new interview she carried out with the Daily Star.
+Legal battles are rarely ever a walk in the park, but Rita Ora admitted that she thought her life was over when she was locked in a dispute with her former record label, according to a new interview she carried out with the Daily Star.

-The 28-year-old singer was recently involved in a bitter dispute with Jay-Z’s label Roc Nation, who signed her in 2008 and released her debut album, Ora, in 2012.
+The 28-year-old singer was recently involved in a bitter dispute with Jay-Z’s label, Roc Nation, who signed her in 2008 and released her debut album, Ora, in 2012.
 The pop star then asked to be released from her deal in 2015, claiming that the label neglected her career and failed to show her any real support in a difficult industry.

-As documented by The Daily Mail, Ora was expected to deliver five albums as part of her agreement with the label.
+As documented by the Daily Mail, Ora was expected to deliver five albums as part of her agreement with the label.
 However, while she claims to have recorded enough music for a second LP, the music was never released.
 The label did, however, spend a reported $2.3 million on promotion the unreleased album, and their point of the lawsuit was to reclaim their money.

 The dispute meant Ora was unable to release any new tracks under the label while a solution was being worked out behind the scenes.
 During that time, her income being reliant on concerts, acting and other endeavors.
 She later signed with Atlantic Records, but at one point she believed that she’d never be allowed to record new music ever again.

-The “Girls” songstress also admits that she was terrified for her career, claiming that music is all she knows and she was worried that the lawsuit would prevent her from continuing to embark on her chosen career path.
+The “Girls” songstress also admitted that she was terrified for her career, claiming that music is all she knows and she was worried that the lawsuit would prevent her from continuing to embark on her chosen career path.

 “I definitely had a bit of worry and yeah, I was fearful of my life because this is my life.
 My music is all I know so for me I was definitely scared.”